asanderson15/asanderson15.github.io/_posts/2013-07-18-bootstrap-rails-three.md

 *= require twitter/bootstrap
 ```

-## Conclusion
+## Is this useful for you?

 I hope this is useful for other developers trying to experiment with the new Bootstrap 3.0.0.
 If you have any comments or questions, don't hesitate to contact me on [Twitter](http://twitter.com/asandersn/).
+If people show a lot of interest, I will try to be more diligent about keeping it up to date with the latest updates to Bootstrap as it continues towards a release version.

 <br><br>